 7. Quality of VRMs and Their Number

-Also Read in Detail: What are Motherboard Power Phases and VRMs?
+Also, Read in Detail: What are Motherboard Power Phases and VRMs?

 VRMs stand for voltage regulator modules.
-The higher the number of VRMs and higher the quality of VRMs your motherboard has, the more stable will your CPU perform PARTICULARLY when overclocked.
+The higher the number of VRMs and higher the quality of VRMs your motherboard has, the more stable your CPU will perform PARTICULARLY when overclocked.

 8. Overclocking Support